 Klik hier om deze informatie in het Nederlands te lezen.

-NiCA stands for “Nicky’s Care for Africa”.
-This second project from our foundation is named and will be in honor of our sadly deceased son, Nicky, who loved Africa very much and would have wanted to help there.
+NiCA is an extension of HWMCO-Nederland; it is named after and in honor of our in 2011 deceased son, Nicky, who loved Africa very much and would have wanted to help there.
 He had great pity with the poor population of Africa, but also, he was very much intrigued by the wildlife on the continent.
 Gorillas always had his special attention and he wanted to travel to Uganda one day to see the mountain gorillas in their natural habitat.
-He did a lecture about them in school.
+He even did a lecture about them in school.

-During our search for a second location to offer our help, our attention was obviously drawn to the southwestern part of Uganda and Lake Bunyonyi, pretty nearby Bwindi Impenetrable Forest, where far most of the mountain gorillas still alive today have their habitat.
+During our search for a location to start a project in our son’s honor, our attention was obviously drawn to the southwestern part of Uganda and Lake Bunyonyi, pretty nearby Bwindi Impenetrable Forest, where far most of the mountain gorillas still alive today have their habitat.
 We came to realize that we had probably not coincidentally ended up in this specific area and how thrilled Nicky would have been about starting a project there.
 NiCA initially started as a project under HWMCO-Nederland in 2017, for it to be registered as a Community Based Organization (CBO) with the name NiCA Foundation in Uganda in 2018.

 There is significant history connected to both Bwama Island and Bwama Primary School.
 In the first decennia of the 20th century, there was a leprosy outbreak in the area.
 It was in 1931, that Dr. Leonard Sharp, a British doctor and missionary, made Bwama Island, which had until then been uninhabited, a quarantine for those in the region who were affected by the disease.
 The idea was to keep the patients isolated while a cure was sought.
 A church, patient quarters and a medical facility were built.
 At its height, Bwama Island had 600 leper patients on it.